openstack-archive/tripleo-docs/doc/source/ci/ruck_rover_primer.rst

-between ruck and rover themselves (the TripleO CI team is distributed across a number of time zones) one other use case is to allow  tripleo-devs to check if the reason a particular job is failing on their code review is 'known' or if they need to go harrass the ruck|rover about it in freenode #oooq.
+between ruck and rover themselves (the TripleO CI team is distributed across a number of time zones) one other use case is to allow  tripleo-devs to check if the reason a particular job is failing on their code review is 'known' or if they need to go harrass the ruck|rover about it in OFTC #oooq.
 The location of the current ruck|rover etherpad is given in grafana (see below).

 Sova